Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Simulations and data analyses

-Fig~\ref{figure: n new species Bayes risk and risk} presents the unbiased estimator of Bayes risks over iterations when computing a $\Gamma_1$-minimax estimator.
+Fig.~\ref{figure: n new species Bayes risk and risk} presents the unbiased estimator of Bayes risks over iterations when computing a $\Gamma_1$-minimax estimator.
 The Bayes risks appear to have a decreasing trend and to approach a liming value.
 Over iterations, the Bayes risks decrease by a considerable amount.
 The limiting value of the Bayes risks appears to be slightly higher than the risk of the computed $\Gamma$-minimax estimator under $P_0$.
 This might indicate that $P_0$ is not an extreme distribution that yields a high risk.

-We also apply the above methods to analyze this dataset studied in \cite{Miller1989}, which is used as the true population in the simulation.
+We also apply the above methods to analyze the dataset studied in \cite{Miller1989}, which is used as the true population in the simulation.
 Based on this sample consisting of $n=1088$ observations in 188 categories, we use various methods to predict the number of new categories that would be observed if another $m=2000$ observations were to be collected.
-We train Gamma-minimax estimators using exactly the same tuning parameters as those in the above simulation.
+We train Gamma-minimax estimators using exactly the same tuning parameters as those in the above simulation, except that the starting point in Algorithm \ref{algorithm: MCMC-like} has more categories.
 The predictions of all methods are presented in Table~\ref{table: new species data result}.
-The $\Gamma$-minimax estimator outputs a similar prediction to the SCL estimator, especially when the prior is strong.
+The $\Gamma$-minimax estimator outputs a more similar prediction to the SCL estimator.
 This similarity appears different from our observation in the simulation, but can be explained by the fact that having more observations ($n=1088$ vs $n=100$; $m=2000$ vs $m=200$) decreases the variance of the number of new observed categories and thus lowers discrepancies between predictions from these methods.
-With a decreasing strength of prior, the $\Gamma$-minimax estimator predicts an increasing number of new categories.
-This phenomenon is expected: with weaker prior information, distributions with many rare categories become more plausible, and thus the prediction needs to be increased to account for this weakening of prior.
 Since the SCL estimator outperforms the OSW estimator in the above simulation where this dataset is the true population, we expect the SCL estimator to achieve reasonably good performance in this application.
-Moreover, given that the $\Gamma$-minimax estimators outperform the SCL estimator in the above simulation, we expect that 56 represents an improved prediction of the number of new categories as compared to the SCL prediction of 51 in the case where there is limited prior information available.
+Moreover, given that the $\Gamma$-minimax estimators outperform the SCL estimator in the above simulation, we expect that 57 or 58 represents an improved prediction of the number of new categories as compared to the SCL prediction of 51 in the case where there is limited prior information available.